 Function of Beauty

 Using years of scientific research, two MIT-educated engineers developed a crazy-specific algorithmic quiz.
 The quiz covers your hair type, how thin or thick it is, scalp dryness, styling goals, use of haircolor, and fragrance preferences to create products you won't be able to stop using.
-Kind of the OG in the customizable haircare category, Function of Beauty scored an impressive $9.5 million in Series A funding last year, and in October, opened their flagship salon in NYC.
+Kind of the OG in the customizable haircare category, Function of Beauty scored an impressive $9.5 million in Series A funding last year, and in October, opened their flagship headquarters and lab in NYC.
 With those kinds of dollars being thrown around, perhaps it's proof that all this science may help you on your quest for an incredibly healthy scalp and hair.

-Shampoos and conditioners start at $26/each or $38 for a set; functionofbeauty.com
+Shampoos and conditioners start at $18/each; functionofbeauty.com